MTD2A/Train_Emergency_Stop/README.md

 By pressing the Emergency Stop button on your [throttle](https://dccwiki.com/Throttle) the command station generates a broadcast packet with the E-Stop command and that is immediately transmitted to the [booster](https://dccwiki.com/Booster) and onto the rails.
 Everything in motion will immediately stop.
 The Standard states that the decoder shall immediately cease applying power to the motor.

-## Reflection and Refraction concept
+## Reflection and Break Beam concept
 ![](/image/Infrared%20break%20beam%20solution.png)

 ### Advantages